-Bachelor of Arts (BA) top-up in Theology, Mission and Evangelism
+Bachelor of Arts with Honours (BA (Hons)) top-up in Theology, Mission and Evangelism

 Full Time – 1 year (after successful completion of the FdA)

-The BA is designed to be highly accessible to people from a wide range of backgrounds (ages, abilities, church traditions etc.).
-The BA (top-up) programme is open to graduates of our FdA.
+The BA (Hons) is designed to be highly accessible to people from a wide range of backgrounds (ages, abilities, church traditions etc.).
+The BA (Hons) top-up programme is open to graduates of our FdA.
 Graduates of other suitable foundation degrees and students with appropriate Level 5 or equivalent qualifications are welcome to apply.

 The application process for those successfully completing our FdA course involves the submission an application form and an induction interview.
 Those wishing to apply following relevant level 5 study elsewhere must apply to the college and attend an interview, with this being followed by a short period of discernment by both the applicant and the college, after which an offer to join the course may be made.